mcaiox/100-DOC/README.md

 * [Resources](resources.md)

-If you want to help by providing a translation of content/rules in the language you know, submit a pull request (or DM me on Twitter @ka11away), adding a sub-folder in the 'intl' folder with the files of the translation there.

 ## If you've decided to join:

 0. Check out [the Official Site](http://100daysofcode.com/) for the #100DaysOfCode movement.
 Connect with others on the platform of your choice from this list: www.100DaysOfCode.com/connect